sameekshaa33/WeatherNow/README.md

 🌤 WeatherNow 🌍

-**Weather Checker** is a simple web app that lets users check real-time weather updates by entering a city name.
+WeatherNow is a simple web app that lets users check real-time weather updates by entering a city name.
 It uses the **OpenWeather API** to fetch and display the latest temperature, humidity, and weather conditions in a user-friendly format.

 ## 🌟 About This Project